spierala/mini-rx-store/README.md

     * Reducers
     * Memoized Selectors
     * Effects
-* Lightweight
+* MiniRX is lightweight - check the source code :)
+* The source code is easy to understand if you know some RxJS :)
 * RxJS is the one and only (peer) dependency
-* Source Code is easy to understand if you know some RxJS :)
 * Framework agnostic

 ### Usage (in Angular)